pcmichaud/micro/source/invest.rst

    Source: `Fagereng et al. (2020) <https://onlinelibrary.wiley.com/doi/abs/10.3982/ECTA14835>`_

 The point is therefore that returns matter.
 But returns will be a function of investment choices made by savers.
-In this set of lectures, we are interested in decisions savers make regarding investment, how and when they invest, which are helpful to understand how these patterns arise.
+In this set of lectures, we are interested in decision savers make regarding investment, how and when they invest, which are helpful to understand how these patterns arise.

 One of the obvious place to start is to look at stock market participation.
 Why?
 Because the stock market has done historically much better in terms of returns than forms of investment which have less risk (such as government bonds).
 Using data from the U.S., the next figure shows historical returns on Equity (stocks) from the U.S. compared to 1 year Treasury Bills in the U.S. which is often used as a proxy for the safe rate of return.
 Since 1970, the average (nominal) return on equity is 11.8\% compared to 5.5% for T-bills, a difference of 6.3\% in return.
 Of course, investing on equity is more risky.
 The standard deviation of returns in equity is 17\% compared to 3.7\% with bonds.